 Rendering, Floating Garden

 Floating Garden builds upon Swale, taking into account four years of community input.
-Built on a repurposed industrial barge, it will travel New York’s waterways, inviting people to harvest edible and medicinal plants at stops along the way.
+Commissioned by the inaugural Medina Triennial — All That Sustains Us — Floating Garden opens June 6, 2026 on the Erie Canal in Medina, NY, before traveling to NYC later in 2026.
+Built on a repurposed industrial barge, it will invite people to harvest edible and medicinal plants at stops along the way.
 These plant species heal, nourish, and root people in seasonal time.

 On water, Floating Garden draws from a global tradition of floating gardens as tools of resilience and resistance.
 From the Chinampas of Mexico to the wetland farms of Bangladesh and Kashmir, floating gardens have allowed communities to maintain food sovereignty and survive ecological upheaval on their own terms.
 Floating Garden will take root in these traditions, using buoyant infrastructure to support solidarity.
 When we can grow, pick and eat food together, we can connect deeply.